 From a H/W point of view all you need to get started is to connect your RFzero via a USB cable to your computer.
 If you want to do a bit more you may connect a GPS antenna and mount the headers, LEDs and a display too as described below.
 Once you have become familiar with your RFzero you may take a look at all the H/W modifications possible.

 If you later on decide to use a shield it is a good idea to mount the headers carefully and standing straight up.
 Otherwise you may find it difficult to mount a shield later on.

 You can choose to mount the 3 mm LEDs directly on the RFzero board standing straight up or bent so they fit through holes in a front plate.
 You may even mount a 2 pin header per LED, and run wires to the front plate further away.

 All the LEDs have to be connected/mounted correctly.
 On the RFzero the positive side of the LEDs (the anode is the long terminal) have to be mounted to the left on the board when the USB connector faces you.
 There is also a small plus sign “+” printed on the board.
 If you mount the LEDs the wrong way they will not light up.
 So please remember this phrase: Long Leg Left.

 You may verify if your intended way to solder the LED in place is correct by putting the LED terminals through the holes, but without soldering them, and connect power to the RFzero.
-Then gently, using a finger, apply force to the LED terminals to make sure that there are physical contacts between the terminals and the holes in the PCB.
+Then gently, using a finger, apply force to the LED terminals to make sure that there is physical contact between the terminals and the holes in the PCB.
 If the LED is lit then you have connected the LED in the right way.

 Examples of mounting the LEDs where the PPS LED is connected through a pair of wires to a two pin header instead of directly on the board.